 - credit card at XYZ credit union

-This person gets paid and creates an entry in their checking ledger; a deposit to the checking asset account.
-They create an entry for paying their rent in their checking ledger; a withdrawal from the checking asset account.
-They create an entry for groceries in their credit card ledger; a withdrawal from the credit card liability account.
+This person gets paid and creates a deposit entry in their checking asset account.
+They make a withdrawal entry to pay rent in their checking asset account.
+They create a withdrawal entry for groceries in their credit card liabilities account.
 They create two entries for making the payment to their credit card.

-This is where the term double entry bookkeeping comes into play.
+Here is where double-entry bookkeeping comes into play.

-Asset and liability accounts maintain running balances; income and expense accounts (typically) do not—unless you are doing strict, hardcore double-entry bookkeeping (because your income is an expense for someone else, we just typically don’t track it unless we’re running our own business).
-To get your financial net worth, add the balances for all your asset accounts together and subtract the total balances of all your liability accounts; what’s left is your financial net worth.
+Asset and liability accounts maintain running balances; income and expense accounts (typically) do not—unless you are doing strict, hardcore double-entry bookkeeping (because your income is an expense for someone else, we usually don’t track it unless we’re running our own business).
+To get your financial net worth, add the balances for all asset accounts and subtract the total balances of your liability accounts; what’s left is your financial net worth.

-It’s one of the core habits for just about anything you want to do or accomplish in life, which is why we see it repeated in almost all professions.
+It’s one of the core habits for anything you want to do or accomplish in life, which is why we see it repeated in almost all professions.

 Cash back rewards on credit cardsSection titled Cash back rewards on credit cards

 Some credit cards (liability accounts) have reward programs.
-For bookkeeping purposes there are two that we want to track:
+For bookkeeping purposes, there are two we want to track:

 - bonus incentives and

 Typically both of these are represented as points.
-These points can then be converted into something else, like cash.
-If you convert the points to cash, you would create an entry inside the ledger of whatever account the money was deposited in to.
+These points can be converted into something else, like cash.
+If you convert points to money, create an entry in the ledger for the account in which it was deposited.

-Cash back rewards, points received just from using the card, are typically seen as rebates or refunds on purchases (refunds on expenses).
+Cash-back reward points from using the card are seen as rebates or refunds on purchases (refunds on expenses).

-I’ve seen a couple ways to track and account for cash rewards from using the card.
+I’ve seen a couple of ways to track and account for cash rewards from using the card.

-So, in the first scenario, you acquire reward points, convert them to cash, and have that cash deposited to a checking asset account.
-The entry goes on the checking ledger and it’s categorized as non-taxable income.
+So, in the first scenario, you acquire reward points, convert them to cash, and have that cash deposited into a checking asset account.
+The entry goes on the checking ledger and is categorized as non-taxable income.

-In the second scenario, you sign in (or call) the reward program and select one or more purchases you’ve made using the card and have the points converted to cash and put toward the balance of the card.
+In the second scenario, you sign in (or call) the reward program and select one or more purchases you’ve made using the card and have the points converted to cash and put toward the card’s balance.

-For the third scenario let’s say you pay rent somewhere and you have a roommate.
-You pay the full amount for rent and your roommate reimburses you for their half.
-You’d have a withdrawal entry in one of your asset accounts for the full rent amount.
-When you receive the money from your roommate you deposit that money (usually to the same account you withdrew from) and mark that entry as a refund against your rent expense.
-So, instead of it looking like you received extra money for something else (income), this reduces the total amount you paid toward rent.
+For the third scenario, let’s say you pay rent somewhere, and you have a roommate.
+You pay the total rent, and your roommate reimburses you for their half.
+You’d have a withdrawal entry in one of your asset accounts for the entire rent amount.
+When you receive the money from your roommate, you deposit that money (usually to the same account you withdrew from) and mark that entry as a refund against your rent expense.
+So, instead of looking like you received extra money for something else (income), this reduces the total amount you paid toward rent.
 The same thing applies to credit card points converted to cash; the credit card issuer is like your roommate in the rent scenario.

 The benefit of the first approach is that everything is separated.
-You see your expenses as their actual, total amounts and you see the cash you received from the credit card as the actual, total amount.
+You see your expenses as their actual total amounts, and you see the cash you received from the credit card as the exact total amount.

 The benefit of the third approach is you can help offset other expenses; the trick is not to use it to hide things, which would reduce transparency and awareness.
-For example, if I were going to use the third approach I might use the cash back as refunds against my “miscellaneous” expense account.
-The miscellaneous expense account is for expenses I’m not actively tracking and by putting refunds against that category, the other categories I do want to track stay visible and display their actual totals.
+For example, if I use the third approach, I might use the cash back as refunds against my “miscellaneous” expense account.
+The miscellaneous expense account is for expenses I’m not actively tracking, and by putting refunds against that category, the other categories I do want to track stay visible and display their actual totals.

 Refunds and rebates versus incomeSection titled Refunds and rebates versus income

 Let’s say I give you 10 USD and don’t expect anything in return.
-The entry might be a withdrawal from my cash asset account and categorized as “gifts given” or something; an expense.
-Let’s say you then give me 10 USD, the entry might be a deposit to my cash asset account and categorized as “gifts received” or something; income.
-Alternatively, I could mark the gift from you as a refund of my prior expense, instead of marking the gift from you as income.
+The entry might be a withdrawal from my cash asset account and categorized as “gifts given” or something, an expense.
+Let’s say you give me 10 USD; the entry might be a deposit to my cash asset account and categorized as “gifts received” or something; income.
+Alternatively, I could mark your gift to me as a refund of a prior expense instead of income.